deNchj/Disable_DXNAVI/README.md

 It only disables DX11NAVI, but keeps DX9NAVI.

-I created an EXE file so it is easier to execute the script! =D You can download it from the [Releases](https://github.com/deNchj/Disable_DXNAVI/releases/tag/v1) tab.
+I created an EXE file so it is easier to execute the script! =D You can download it from the ➔ [Releases](https://github.com/deNchj/Disable_DXNAVI/releases/tag/v1) tab.

-Full credits to NimeZ for creating the tutorial on how to disable DXNAVI: https://nimez-dxswitch.pages.dev/NzDXSwitch
+Full credits to NimeZ for creating the tutorial on how to disable DXNAVI: [LİNK] (https://docs.google.com/document/d/1GJpJb8ITzgYL0m_iJby7Rkybdfgs8K_XUqKplD-d5Rk/edit?tab=t.0)

 # DX11NAVI'yi devre dışı bırakmak için komut dosyası